RMI-NITT/ROVER/README.md

 # ROVER
-An autonomous rover that can be used for unmanned space exploration missions uses adjustable rocker bogie suspension for higher stability and is equipped with IMU and LiDAR for mapping the terrain, and a camera for navigation and obstacle avoidance.
+An autonomous rover that can be used for unmanned space exploration missions uses adjustable rocker bogie suspension for higher stability and is equipped with IMU and LiDAR for mapping the terrain, and a camera for navigation and obstacle avoidance